Yoram Hazony: Biography

 Yoram Hazony was born in Rehovot, Israel, and moved with his family to Princeton, New Jersey, US.
 He was raised and educated in the United States and returned to live in Israel after finishing university.
 Hazony received his BA from Princeton University in East Asian studies in 1986 and his PhD from Rutgers University in political philosophy in 1993.
-While a junior at Princeton, he founded the Princeton Tory, a magazine for moderate and conservative thought.
-He is the brother of David Hazony and Daniel Hazony.
-He married Julia Fulton, whom he met at Princeton, and she moved to Israel with him.
+While a junior at Princeton, he founded The Princeton Tory, a magazine for conservative thought.
+He is the brother of David Hazony.
+He married Yael Fulton, an American whom he met at Princeton, and she moved to Israel with him.
 The couple live in Jerusalem and have nine children.

-Academic and journalism career
+Academic and journalistic career

 Hazony founded the Shalem Center in Jerusalem in 1994 and was president and then provost until 2012.
-He designed the curriculum for Shalem College, Israel's first liberal arts college, established in 2013.
+He helped design the curriculum for Shalem College, Israel's first liberal arts college, established in 2013.
 Hazony has served as director of the John Templeton Foundation's project in Jewish Philosophical Theology and as a member of the Israel Council for Higher Education committee examining general studies programs in Israel's universities and colleges.

-He is author of a regular blog on philosophy, politics, Judaism, Israel, and higher education, called Jerusalem Letters.
+He authors a blog on philosophy, politics, Judaism, Israel, and higher education, called Jerusalem Letters.
 Hazony has published in outlets including The New York Times, Wall Street Journal, and American Affairs.

-Views and opinions
+Religious and political views

 Hazony is a Modern Orthodox Jew and relates his views on Open Orthodoxy in an article published in 2014.
 In it, he states that he fears that Open Orthodoxy is acting as an ideological echo chamber in which any unapproved views are ridiculed and quashed without debate.
 Hazony describes his concern that elements of Open Orthodoxy have seemingly decided to accept all conclusions of academic Bible critics as indisputable fact, without even going through the motions of investigating whether these conclusions are true.

+Hazony is an outspoken Judeo-nationalist and has written that nationalism uniquely provides "the collective right of a free people to rule themselves".
+In 2018, his book, The Virtue of Nationalism was released by Basic Books.
+In 2019, it was named "Conservative Book of the Year" by the Intercollegiate Studies Institute.
+It has been read and recommended by heads of state, including Viktor Orbán and Giorgia Meloni.
+It has been called a "key text of the nationalist right", and Hazony has been cited as an intellectual influence on American vice president JD Vance.